tjsolution/CSharpWebDeveloper/README.md

 * Be testable in isolation.
 * The solution must be buidable and testable using [Rake](http://rake.rubyforge.org/) as this is the customers preferred CI task toolset.
 * Be totally portable, if we cannot suck it down and build it from the command line dont bother.

+### What will your future team mates be looking for.
+* Something innovative yet simple.
+* Attempts to improve quality
+* Tidy code
+* A sound understanding of efficient developer workflow or TDD.
+*

 ### What next?
 * Please fork or clone the repo and make any changes.